-Meetings: 31 January 2019, Tirana

-24 June 2019, Bologna
+- Meetings: 31 January 2019, Tirana - 24 June 2019, Bologna

-17 June 2020, online (postponed from 10 March, Sèvres)
+17 June 2020, online (postponed from 10 March, Paris)

-Events: Seminar on document fraud and digitalization (with EQAR) - 1 February
+Events: Seminar on document fraud and digitalization (with EQAR) - 1 February 2019, Tirana

-2019, Tirana

-Seminar on substantial difference (with ESU) - 26 June 2019, Bologna Seminar on information provision (with EUA) - 18 June 2020, online (postponed from 11 March, Sèvres)
+Seminar on substantial difference (with ESU) - 26 June 2019, Bologna

+Seminar on information provision (with EUA) - 17 June, online (postponed from 11 March, Paris)

-The composition of the TPG, with a mixture of representatives of the Ministries and ENIC-NARIC centres (37 countries and 8 stakeholder organisations) proved to provide a good balance of policy makers and professionals involved in recognition that facilitated discussion and exchange of practices.
+The composition of the TPG, with a mix of representatives of the Ministries and ENIC-NARIC centres (37 countries and 8 stakeholder organisations) proved to be a good balance of policy makers and professionals involved in recognition that facilitated discussion and exchange of practices.

-The first meeting, which was held on 31 January 2019 in Tirana, was attended by 28 members (23 countries and 5 stakeholder organisations).
+The first meeting, which was held on 31 January 2019 in Tirana was attended by 28 members (23 countries and 5 stakeholder organisations).
 During the first meeting the starting point was the Bologna Process Implementation Report and its indicators for recognition, in order to set the scene and support countries in focusing on concrete indicators of implementation of the LRC at national level.
 The work plan of each country and the overall work plan of the group were analysed, matching needs and offers in the field of peer support on recognition issues.
 Furthermore, four subthemes were discussed: the legal framework to allow implementation of the LRC; achieving automatic recognition; qualifications held by refugees; digitalisation.
 The first meeting was followed by a Public Seminar on Document Fraud and Digitalization (around 150 participants, organised with EQAR).

-The second meeting, on 24 June 2019 in Bologna, attended by 35 members (30 countries and 5 stakeholder organisations), focused on sharing the developments regarding the countries' contributions to the Action Plan, with a focus also on the Erasmus+ call and on a matchmaking activity as a support to the countries' activities.
+The second meeting, on 24 June 2019 in Bologna, was attended by 35 members (30 countries and 5 stakeholder organisations) focused on sharing the developments regarding the action plan of each country and the action plan of the group, with a focus also on the Erasmus+ call and on a matchmaking activity as a support to the countries' action plans.
 The need for tools and instruments to support portability of recognition decisions was discussed too.
 The meeting was followed by a Public Seminar on Substantial Difference on 26 June 2019 (around 120 participants, organized with ESU).

-The Third meeting and the Seminar on information provision, which should have taken place on 10 and 11 March 2020 in Sèvres, had to be cancelled due to the outbreak of Covid-19, and they were postponed to 17-18 June 2020, well before the Ministerial conference, now planned for November.
-The third TPG on 17 June 2020 was attended by 35 members (30 countries and five stakeholders organisations).
-Contents and length were reshuffled to better fit the online modality, and to take into account the impact of the current crisis on higher education and recognition.
-In line with the mandate of the Thematic Peer Group B on the Lisbon Recognition Convention, the goal of this online meeting was to analyze the impact of the outbreak of COVID-19 on the Action Plan and implementation of LRC at the national level.
-The meeting helped to outline what threats and challenges are currently being posed for the implementation of LRC in the EHEA countries and to share possible responses and good practices.
-Results of the discussions in the working groups fed into the section below about outcomes and recommendations from TPG B. This last TPG meeting was followed by an online Seminar focused on the role of HEIs for information provision and recognition in times of Covid-19 (around 350 participants, both from the EHEA and other interested countries from outside the EHEA).
+The Third meeting and the Seminar on information provision, which should have taken place on 10 and 11 March 2020 in Paris, had to be cancelled due to the outbreak of Covid-19, and they have been postponed to 17-18 June 2020, well before the Ministerial conference, now planned for November.
+Due to the uncertainty of the situation, the third TPG meeting will be held online on 17 June 2020.
+Contents and length have been reshuffled to better fit the online modality, and to take into account the impact of the current crisis on higher education and recognition.
+In line with the mandate of the Thematic Peer Group B on the Lisbon Recognition Convention, the goal of this online meeting is to analyze the impact of the outbreak of COVID-19 on action plan and implementation of LRC at national level.
+The meeting will help to outline what threats and challenges are being posed for the implementation of LRC in the EHEA countries and to share possible responses and good practices.
+Results of the discussions in the working groups will be reported in plenary, and a synthesis will be reported to the BICG, and will feed into the report to the BFUG.